In a nutshell

 Cavendish Bridge

-Around Mauritius there are some small islands which are often even more beautiful than the main island itself.
-But there aren’t really any sights there except for endless sandy beaches and turquoise water.
+Scattered around Mauritius are several small islands that are often even more dreamy than the main island itself.
+There usually isn’t much to see besides endless sandy beaches and turquoise water — and honestly, that’s the whole point.

 Ile aux Cerfs